Raymii.org

 Published: 31-12-2015 | Author: Remy van Elst | Text only version of this article

-❗ This post is over eight years old.
+❗ This post is over nine years old.
 It may no longer be up to date.
 Opinions may have changed.

 This small script shows you all packages [installed] that are a dependency from a package, and the dependencies of those packages.
 I installed the build- essential package, but apt-get remove-ing that package doens't remove the development tools.
 So I was wondering what packages were installed, including those dependencies, to remove the ones I didn't want.
 This small script shows you all packages that are dependencies of a package, and repeats that for those packages.

 Recently I removed all Google Ads from this site due to their invasive tracking, as well as Google Analytics.
-Please, if you found this content useful, consider a small donation using any of the options below:
+Please, if you found this content useful, consider a small donation using any of the options below.
+It means the world to me if you show your appreciation and you'll help pay the server costs:

 The code